 • consideration of any support the employee may require before, during or after the IME.

-An employee may be accompanied by a support person9 or escort10 when attending an IME.
-Where an escort is required, the claims delegate should obtain medical opinion to show it is medically necessary that the employee has someone attend with them.
+An employee may be accompanied by a support person14 or escort15 when attending an IME.
+Claims delegates must advise an employee that they may have a support person accompany them during part or all of the examination.16 Where an escort is required, the claims delegate should obtain medical opinion to show it is medically necessary that the employee has someone attend with them.
 This medical opinion supports the payment of reasonable travel costs for the escort.
-The accompanying person must not interfere with or participate in the assessment11.
-Should this occur, the IME may be terminated by the LQMP.

 Travel

-Where an employee is requested to undergo an IME under section 57 of the SRC Act, the employee can request reimbursement of reasonably incurred costs associated with making the necessary journey12.
+Where an employee is required to undergo an IME under section 57 of the SRC Act, the employee can request reimbursement of reasonably incurred costs associated with making the necessary journey.18 A claims delegate will reimburse air travel, meals and accommodation costs where it was necessary for the employee to travel a long distance to attend the IME.
 There is no minimum distance requirement if an employee is claiming reimbursement for travel to and from an IME arranged under section 57 of the SRC Act.
 However, a claims delegate should have regard to:

 • the means of transport available to the employee for the journey

-• the route and routes by which the employee could have travelled; and
+• the route and routes by which the employee could have travelled

 • the accommodation available to the employee.